StarlingUAS/ProjectStarling/docs/tutorials/fenswood_scenario.md

 Now the autopilot software itself can be swapped out and changed.
 For this scenario, we use the [**Ardupilot Arducopter**](https://ardupilot.org/copter/docs/introduction.html) firmware for the flight controller.
 It is important to know the specific type of software as different flight controller firmware requires the use of different flight mode and instructions.

 The Fenswood Scenario simulator utilises the Ardupilot Software In The Loop (SITL) simulator.
 This program is identical to the firmware that would be running onboard the flight controller.
-Then, within the example controller repository, there are two example controllers - one for Ardupilot (sufficed with `ap`), and one for the PX4 firmware (suffixed with `px4`).
+Then, within the example controller repository, there are two example controllers - one for Ardupilot (suffixed with `ap`), and one for the PX4 firmware (suffixed with `px4`).
 You can use the former to communicate with the Ardupilot SITL.

 The example controller talks in ROS2 to the SITL via the Mavros translation node mentioned earlier.
 It sends commands for things like 'takeoff', 'go there' and 'land' via topics which the Mavros node advertises.
 The Mavros node takes subscribes to these topics and re-publishes them to the Flight Controller using Mavlink in a way Ardupilot understands.